Creating Consistent Website Layouts using Express and Contentstack

 - Open the command prompt and move inside your project's root folder.
 Then, install the node modules by running the following commands:

-- Start the app by running the below command:
+- Start the app by running the following command:

-By default, the app will start on port 3000.
-An example is shown below:
+By default the app will start on the port number you mentioned in config.env.